 The organisers billed the 1970 Isle of Wight Pop Festival as the Last Great Event.
 That turned out to be an understatement since the festival, one of the biggest-ever mass gatherings in this country, was a turning point in the history of youth culture.
-It marked the end of the hippie dream and the start of a decade of conflict and discord
+It marked the end of the hippy dream and the start of a decade of conflict and discord

 Thursday 11th November 10am – 12pm

 Television became a social game changer in the seventies with comedy series developing as spin offs that became part of the British psyche.
 It was a time of escapism and daring with mass audiences choosing to laugh rather than cry.
-Soaps and crime series dominated and the Xmas show became as important as the Queen’s.
+Soaps and crime series dominated and the Xmas show became as important as the Queen’s Speech.

 WOMEN ON THE RISE: EVITA TO MARGARET HILDA - DON'T CRY FOR ME FINCHLEY CENTRAL

 Despite social changes in the sixties, women were still free “but everywhere in chains”.
 While some continued to struggle to make their voices heard, other women reached the top of the greasy political pole but that did nothing or extraordinarily little to change things for the better.

 As the pop world got used to life without The Beatles, numerous candidates were advanced to fill the void – most of them progressive rock bands.
 But there was virtually no role for women in "prog rock".
 That changed towards the middle of the decade when the macho pop star model was turned on its head.

 PLEASE MRS ROBINSON: ART & CULTURE - THE WAR OF THE BLOCKBUSTER